 Gluten free donuts are easy to make in a donut maker or they can be baked in an oven.
 With these easy gluten free donut recipes, you can make donuts in every flavor imaginable.

 This is a roundup of all of the donut recipes on my blog, in one handy place so you can find exactly what you are craving!
-If you love easy gluten free donut recipes, this will be a great resource for you.

 To make things easier to sort through to find your new favorite gluten free donut recipe, I will organize the recipes by types of donuts, according to dietary needs.
 There are 3 categories:

 - gluten free dairy free donuts

 - paleo donuts

 I will also notate if the recipe is nut-free, making it as easy as possible for you to find the information you need.

 If you are new to gluten free baking, you may want to look at my pantry essentials guide for more info on gluten free flours and ingredients.

 All of my donut recipes are baked because baked gluten free donuts are so much lower fat than fried donuts!